 To gauge the Voluntary Agreement's impact on energy consumption at the national level, D+R estimates energy savings over the base case.
 The first step is to estimate changes in set-top box stock levels.
-Under the terms of the Voluntary Agreement, D+R does not collect a census of deployed legacy equipment.
-Instead, it has employed a model that assumes that newly purchased devices generally replace older (less energy-efficient) equipment from the same category rather than add to total deployed stock.
-However, the total deployed stock estimate is adjusted to account for changes in subscriber levels as shown in Table 4 below.
+Under the terms of the Voluntary Agreement, D+R uses a model to estimate changes in the stock levels instead of collecting a census of deployed legacy equipment.
+The set-top box stock levels are adjusted to account for changes in subscriber levels, which are shown in Table 4 below.

-Table 4: Change in Subscribers from 2012-2021
+Table 4: Change in Subscribers from 2012-2022